schroeder16/cmdobfuscator/README.md

 Thoughts for additional changes:
 -parse ip's and change them into hex representation for people watching for ping -n 1 x.x.x.x' with reg ex -chain common programs to together first to attempt to bypass ML style token techniques.

+NBB.
+I also wrote this in ruby because I wanted to learn it so the code will be horrific to rubyists :p